Profiles in Poetry: Friedrich Schiller

 - Friedrich Schiller, The Fountain of Youth

 Friedrich Schiller was born on November 10th, 1759 in Marbach, Württemberg.
-He was without question one of the greatest poets and dramatists ever to have lived.
-While Schiller is not very well known in the English speaking world today, his influence in the realm of ideas can readily be seen across history.
+He was without question one of the greatest poets and dramatists to have ever lived.
+While Schiller is not very well known in the English speaking world today, his influence in the realm of ideas can be seen across history.

 Joy, thou beauteous godly lightning,